 Note the deliberate use of the word "shall" above.
-In their operating regulations, the four global payment networks specify the TAC values that are to be used for their applications.
+In their operating regulations, the payment network or AID owner will specify the TAC values that are to be used for their applications/AIDs.

 The TAC-Online and the TAC-Default do not need to be maintained in the ATM if the ATM skips TAC/IAC-Online and TAC/IAC-Default processing as described above.